sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 problem.
 Let's try to put that into notation.

-Considering we're dealing with a $$k$$-seat problem, and passenger 1 just sat on passenger $$x$$'s seat, then we can say that they swap seat assignments and we'll treat this as a problem of size $$(k - x + 1)$$:
+Considering we're dealing with a $$k$$-seat problem, and passenger 1 just sat in passenger $$x$$'s seat, then we can say that they swap seat assignments and we'll treat this as a problem of size $$(k - x + 1)$$:

 $$P_{k|x} = P_{k - x + 1}$$